Mallorca in Spain, also known as Majorca, is part of Spain, which is in the Mediterranean. It’s also the largest island in the Balearic.

 In the coastal town of Sóller, you’ll see a more traditional side of Mallorca.

-The town is set in the middle of Golden Valley.
-You can take a public transport to this town and experience the Spanish tradition.
+The town is in the middle of Golden Valley.
+You can take public transport to this town and experience the Spanish tradition.

 While in Sóller, a 20 minutes’ drive from Palma, you can enjoy a ride around the town in a vintage tram.
-You can as well grab a cocktail and tapas at places such as Agapanto just next to the beach.
+You can as well grab a cocktail and food at a tapas bar, at places such as Agapanto just next to the beach.

 Make a Visit to a Few of the Wineries